bcbi-edu/p_eickhoff_isoscore/README.md

-# IsoScore: Measuring the Uniformity of Vector Space Utilization
+# IsoScore: Measuring the Uniformity of Embedding Space Utilization
  *by William Rudman, Nate Gillman, Taylor Rayne, and Carsten Eickhoff*

 IsoScore is a tool that measures how uniformly a point cloud utilizes the Euclidian space that it sits inside of.
-See the original paper ([https://arxiv.org/abs/2108.07344](https://arxiv.org/abs/2108.07344)) for more information.
+See the (original paper (https://arxiv.org/abs/2108.07344)) appearing in the Findings of ACL 2022 for more information.
 This repository contains the Python3 implementation of IsoScore.

 ### How to install